Clube da Esquina by Milton Nascimento & LĂŽ Borges

 be written for this track, with most future performances and re-recordings

+opting to use the version with lyrics instead.
+Refer to footnote2 for a translation of those future lyrics, if you're curious!
 It is also worth nothing that there is a âCorner Club #1,â released on the 1970 Milton Nascimento album âMilton.â The version on this album, #2, is completely different from that earlier track.

 (instrumental)